Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Assessing the impact of future temperatures on French mortality projections

-Figure~\ref{fig_li_lee_residuals} examines the goodness of fit of the estimated Li-Lee model for model~\eqref{eq:poisson_adj_expo} by presenting the Pearson residuals of the fitted Poisson model.
+Figure~\ref{fig_li_lee_residuals} examines the goodness of fit of the estimated Li-Lee model~\eqref{eq:2_LL} by presenting the Pearson residuals of the fitted Poisson model.
 Although we have chosen a relatively simple mortality model, it adequately captures age and period effects for both female and male populations.
 We observe that some cohort effects are less well taken into account, especially for the male population.
 This limitation could potentially be addressed by using a model with a cohort component.
 However, including this effect generally introduces numerous other issues, such as less robustness than an Lee-Carter model and difficulties in projecting model parameters.
 Additionally, cohort effect modeling should be justified by arguments supporting the existence of real cohort effects in the data \citep{hunt_structure_2021}.
 This situation is not straightforward concerning French data.
 For example, \citet{boumezoued_new_2020} shows a significant reduction in isolated cohort effects on the French population by incorporating information on monthly birth counts.
 An another reason is the diagonal trends in the female population appear relatively diffuse and limited.
 Since the issue of cohort effects is beyond the scope of this paper, we choose to retain a model capturing only age and period effects.
 It is also worth noting that our chosen specification for handling temperature-attributable deaths could easily be adapted to a another stochastic mortality model.

 The joint dynamics of the parameters $(\widehat{K}_t$, $\widehat{\kappa}_t^{(f)}, \widehat{\kappa}_t^{(m)})$ are determined using the time series model described in Section~\ref{subsec:baseline_time_series}, employing respectively a RWD process and two AR(1) processes.
-The estimated parameters from this model are presented in Table~\ref{tab:li_lee_parameters}, both for the calibration performed on the observed data and for the data virtually reprocessed to exclude temperature-attributed deaths.
+The estimated parameters from this model are presented in Table~\ref{tab:li_lee_parameters}, both for the original Li-Lee model~\eqref{eq:original_LL} as well as the model with adjusted exposure to risk~\eqref{eq:2_LL}.
 Table~\ref{tab:li_lee_corrmatrix} describes the correlation matrix of the residuals for these two sets of parameters.